Multilingual LLMs Inherently Reward In-Language Time-Sensitive Semantic Alignment for Low-Resource Languages: Method

 \subsubsection{Objective.}

-We introduce \newmodel\ to augment the semantic similarity context of time-sensitive queries within the cross-lingual embedding space.
-We elect to employ the transfer of the comprehensive time-sensitive semantic knowledge from an in-language embedding space to a cross-lingual embedding space.
-For this purpose, we have embraced a supervised fine-tuning approach, making use of a training dataset comprised of sentence pairs along with their associated labeled scores, quantifying the expected time-sensitive semantic similarity among pairs of queries.
-The objective is to achieve an effective cross-lingual time-sensitive contextual alignment of temporal queries for \llms, thus boosting in-context performance.
+We introduce \newmodel\ to augment the semantic similarity context of time–sensitive queries within the cross-lingual embedding space.
+We elect to employ the transfer of the comprehensive time–sensitive semantic knowledge from an in-language embedding space to a cross-lingual embedding space.
+For this purpose, we have embraced a supervised fine-tuning approach, making use of a training dataset comprised of sentence pairs along with their associated labeled scores, quantifying the expected time–sensitive semantic similarity among pairs of queries.
+The objective is to achieve an effective cross-lingual time–sensitive contextual alignment of temporal queries for \llms, thus boosting in-context performance.